 |25th||£0||Hardly used Google all day.|

 |29th||£0||Only saw coupon codes.|

 The total revenue from the 28 days was exactly £3.00.
-That doesn’t sound like a lot at all but I always calculate expected annual earnings because I am self-employed.
+That doesn’t sound like a lot at all but I always calculate expected annual earnings because I’m self-employed.
 That would bring in £36 per year.
 Which I will happily take for such minimal effort.
-If you want to do the same you can join now.
+If you wish to start doing the same you can join now.

 My review of using Qmee

 Overall the test went well and I am pleased with the results.
 Some days I only saw discount codes and on a couple of days I saw no ads whatsoever.
-Funnily enough that happened immediately after a day when I’d clicked on two results and cashed out.
-It may have been a pure coincidence, or perhaps they check accounts in the days after they cashout.
-I’m not sure, either way the ads were soon showing again.
+Funnily enough, that happened immediately after a day when I’d clicked on two results and cashed out.
+It may have been a pure coincidence, or perhaps they check accounts in the days after they cash out.
+I’m not sure but the ads were soon showing again.